 The teenager spent 241 days — about two-thirds of a year — at Joe DiMaggio after going into cardiogenic shock, meaning the heart can’t pump enough blood to sustain your body.
 Her organs started failing one by one.
 Liver.
 Pancreas.
 Gall bladder.
 Kidneys.
 She contracted a deadly fungal infection and suffered an aneurysm in her abdomen.

-She returned home last summer home in a wheel chair and dialysis-dependent.
+She returned home in a wheelchair and dialysis-dependent.

 Jenny received a kidney from a family friend in December.
 In the meantime, she had to learn how to walk, write, even eat again.
 She still wears a brace on her right leg.
 And just last month, she had another surgery because of the numerous medical treatments that saved her life.